 Who wants to watch something that is out of date?
 Showing that you care about design trends for presentation will build credibility.
 Picture yourself when you are still using the old format presentation; people will doubt your competency, for sure.

 ▪ You will be remembered

 People do forget easily about ordinary things.
 Also, you get to know that people will always crave something fresher and better by nature.
-By following those trends, you will also feed the audience’s expectations that are shifting over time, and they will eventually recognize you through their mind.
+By following those trends, you will also feed the audience’s shifting expectations over time, and they will eventually recognize you through their mind.

 There is nothing wrong with riding the wave of a trend!
 It is like supplying great design for your audience.
 However, the bottom line is back to your skills and expertise to present something.
-It is all useless when you neglect other factors like public speaking, mannerism, and mentality when performing in front of people.
+It is useless to neglect other factors like public speaking, mannerism, and mentality when performing in front of people.

 Benefits of following trends

 To sum up